Learn Gradle | tutorials, and examples

 The current version is 7.1.

-The Gradle download can be from a binary form or a complete form.
+The Gradle download can be in a binary form or a complete form.

 gradle vs maven

 There are a lot of differences between Gradle and Maven.

 You can check another article difference between Gradle and maven

 Gradle plugins are useful to add extra functionality for tasks, dependency, and configuration values.